Stormlv3/ID623001-introduction-to-algorithmic-problem-solving/02-game-mechanics/lecture-notes/02-game-mechanics-getters-and-setters.md

 ```

 `Money` is a public accessor for the private variable `money`.
-It behaves like a sort of interface between `money` and the rest of our code - that is - it performs additional instructions when we read or modify the `money` variable.
+It behaves like a sort of interface between `money` and us, the programmers - that is - it performs additional instructions when we read or modify the `money` variable.
 (We modify `money` through `Money`, which I'll show in a moment).

 What happens when we read or write `Money` is defined by the `get {}` and `set {}` code blocks.
 These code blocks are referred to as `getters` and `setters`.
 Whatever code you put inside the parentheses will be executed when `Money` is read or modified respectively.